 Certification of pesticide applicators is intended to assure that persons who use certain pesticides or who make specific types of pesticide applications have a fundamental understanding of how to do so safely.
 Pesticide applicator certification is the foundation for the safe and effective use of pesticides.

 Pesticides are classified as either "general-use" or "restricted-use."
 General-use pesticides are considered safe for use by the average person provided they follow the label directions.
 In most cases, there is no certification or licensing requirements for the use of a general-use pesticide.
 Two notable exceptions to this rule are the use of structural or lawn care pesticides.
-In Nebraska, people who apply general-use structural or lawn care pesticides for hire are required to be certified and licensed as a commercial pesticide applicator with the NDA.
-Persons who apply these types of general-use pesticides, but do not apply pesticides for hire, are not required to be certified or licensed.
+In Nebraska, people who apply general-use structural or lawn care pesticides FOR HIRE are required to be certified and licensed as commercial applicators.
+Additionally, persons who apply any registered pesticide for mosquito control on behalf of a political subdivision of the state must be certified and licensed, typically as a non-commercial applicator.

 Private Applicator Certification and Licensing is required of persons who apply restricted-use pesticides in the production of an agricultural commodity.
 These applications are generally carried out on their own property.
 Private applicators may apply restricted-use pesticides to the property of others for production of an agricultural commodity provided there is no other compensation than an exchange of services.

 To become certified, a private applicator must either attend a private applicator training program sponsored by their local county extension office, complete the self-study materials in coordination with their local county extension office, or successfully complete a private applicator exam administered by the NDA.
 Private applicators are required to recertify once every three years.
 To become licensed, a private applicator must be certified and remit to the NDA a $25 fee for a 3-year license.
 For a listing of private applicator training sites and study materials, visit the University of Nebraska's Pesticide Education Resources page.